 Little River participates annually in the Capitol Pride Parade.
 We joined in the first Northern Virginia Pride Festival in October 2014.

 In January 2008, the congregation adopted a statement recognizing our responsibility to respond to global warming and use energy and other resources rationally.
-As a first step, the Trustees arranged for an energy audit by Greater Washington Interfaith Power and Light (GWIPL), a nonprofit initiative that helps faith institutions and others work for a more just, sustainable and healthier creation by reducing the threat of global warming; implementation of GWIPL’s recommendations is underway.
-The Christian Social Action Committee sponsored a talk by GWIPL, and the Board of Christian Education arranged classes in its Public Policy and Faith program on global warming, sustainable living, alternative energy, Fairfax County's response to global warming, and the relevance of energy policies to national security.
+As a first step, the Trustees arranged for an energy audit by Greater Washington Interfaith Power and Light, a nonprofit initiative that helps faith institutions and others work for a more just, sustainable, and healthy creation by reducing the threat of global warming.
+We are working to put GWIPL’s recommendations into effect.
+Our former Christian Social Action Committee sponsored a talk by GWIPL, and the Board of Christian Education arranged classes in its Public Policy and Faith program that focused on sustainable living, alternative energy, global warming (and Fairfax County's response to it), and the relevance of energy policies to national security.
 News about the "Green Scene" appears on the social hall bulletin board.